rydmike/flex_color_scheme/README.md

 scheme colors, like above, or you can also build schemes from a single primary color.
 With the `FlexSchemeColor.from` factory.
 When doing so the only required color is the primary color, the other colors will be computed.
-You can optionally also provide the `primaryVariant`, `secondary` and `secondaryVariant` colors with the factory, but any color that is not provided will always be computed to get all the required colors in `FlexSchemeColor`.
+You can optionally also provide the `primaryContainer`, `secondary` and `secondaryContainer` colors with the factory, but any color that is not provided will always be computed to get all the required colors in `FlexSchemeColor`.

 In this example we create our 2nd scheme from just a primary color for the light and dark schemes.
-The custom `appBarColor` does in this case also receive the same color value as the one that is computed for `secondaryVariant` color.
+The custom `appBarColor` does in this case also receive the same color value as the one that is computed for `secondaryContainer` color.
 This is its default with the `FlexSchemeColor.from` factory if the color is not specified.